-Figure 5 represents the planned results based on the intended definitions contained in the Financial Strategy.
+Figure 5 represents the planned results based on the prescribed definitions in the regulations. represents the planned results based on the intended definitions contained in the Financial Strategy.
 Figure 5: Debt Affordability - Net Debt to Equity

 NET DEBT TO TOTAL OPERATING REVENUE